-6.1.1 The general provisions concerning the surveys, technical documentation, manufacture, materials and general requirements for pressure vessels and heat exchangers as well as strength calculation standards are set forth in Sections 1 and 2 (except 2.2.1.4).

-6.1.2 The elements of heat exchangers and pressure vessels, which come in contact with sea water or other aggressive media, shall be manufactured from corrosion-resistant materials.
-If other materials are used, their protection against corrosion shall be subject to special consideration by the Register in each case.

-6.1.3 The heat exchangers and pressure vessels shall preserve their serviceability under environmental conditions specified in 2.3, Part VII "Machinery Installations".
+- 6.1.1 The general provisions concerning the surveys, technical documentation, manufacture, materials and general requirements for pressure vessels and heat exchangers as well as strength calculation standards are set forth in Sections 1 and 2 (except 2.2.1.4). - 6.1.2 The elements of heat exchangers and pressure vessels, which come in contact with sea water or other aggressive media, shall be manufactured from corrosion-resistant materials or provided with protection against corrosion. - 6.1.3 The heat exchangers and pressure vessels shall preserve their serviceability under environmental conditions specified in 2.3, Part VII "Machinery Installations".